PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 10:37:02
+Last updated: 2024-04-05 10:37:35
-Random Quote: Layla: "Summon the suit!"
-Steven: "Summon the soup?
-What are you saying?" - Arthur Harrow
+Random Quote: But what is grief, if not love persevering? - Vision